These Are the Characteristics of Aging Hair

 - Don't overwash your hair.

-- Use a daily hair serum and a regular hair treatment mask to restore your hair's healthy appearance.
+- Use a daily hair serum and a regular hair mask to restore your hair's healthy appearance.

 - Avoid tight hairstyles.